print-hi/rit-docs/mkdocs/docs/Health/Health State 5/stats.md

 For the 5 state model, we use the simulated paths as inputs to calculate:

-* the average time of entering a certain state (such as disabled but not terminally ill)
+* the average time of entering a certain state (such as the D state: Healthy and functionally disabled)

 * the total time spent in each state